altrnate/visual-argument-2023spring/README.md

 There are a couple things that I found very benifical when completeing the project.
 To start, keyboard commands really aided in speeding up my efficiency, especially with so many icons.
 The biggest ones I used was Shift + R (Rotate), Shift + S (Scale), and M (move).
 In addition to this, I kept my layers organized, even having subfolders in folders

 <img width="314" alt="Layer Organization" src="https://user-images.githubusercontent.com/122398220/221011338-4dfd31e6-bb2c-47b6-8c4b-e5f2c4b0a96f.png">
 These two things were by far the most helpful with getting this project done on time.

 Overall, I am happy with my project.
 I feel as if was able to successfully convey my idea in a easily digestable, small design.
+GIMP was a completely new program for me, so learning how to use all of the tools and effiecent organization was an enjoyable challange for me and I am glad I am at least comfortable with it.